 - Interior/Exterior Design

-- ✓ IED1 Structures and Environments
+- IED1 Structures and Environments

-- ✓ IED2 Stage Sets and Props
+- IED2 Stage Sets and Props

-- ✓ IED3 Interiors
+- IED3 Interiors

+- and/or

+- General

-- General - ✓ GM Individual /Collaborative Design Project
+- GM Individual /Collaborative Design Project

-and
+- and

-Mandatory
+- Mandatory

+- MM Work Health and Safety

 Course Requirements

 Students are required to keep a diary over the duration of the course.
 The diary may include a sketch book, folder, notepads, computers disks, CD's, videotape and combinations of these.
 The diary, in conjunction with other work produced, will form a part of the assessment program.